Note: currently a work in progress.

 Who can be allo-aro?

 Some allo-aros identify as both asexual and allosexual or shift between them.
 Abrosexual aros may be entirely allosexual or experience both asexual and allosexual identities.
 Aceflux aros may experience allosexual identities along with their asexual ones.
-Being completely and permanently allosexual should never be a requirement for allo-aro identity and community participation.
+Being solely and permanently allosexual should never be a requirement for allo-aro identity and community participation.

 Some people on the asexual spectrum who experience sexual attraction, like demisexuals or greysexuals, may also wish to identify as allo-aro.
 It should never be assumed, however, that all asexuals who experience sexual attraction wish to be part of or are comfortable in our community.
 Nor should asexuals who don’t experience sexual attraction attempt to push themselves into closed allo-aro community spaces.